MAPLE LEAFS (16-12-2) at SABRES (11-15-4)

 "We need to build on the success of the win here and carry that over into the next one, the next one, the next one, because all of these games are going to come quick here," Carlyle said.

-Sabres: Buffalo could be without leading scorer Thomas Vanek, who was hit by a shot from a teammate in the first period of a 3-2 overtime win against the Montreal Canadiens on Tuesday.
-Rolston said Vanek (31 points) would be a game-day decision.
+Sabres: Buffalo will be without leading scorer Thomas Vanek, who was hit by a shot from a teammate in the first period of a 3-2 overtime win against the Montreal Canadiens on Tuesday.
+Rolston said Vanek (31 points) could return Saturday.

 Steve Ott moved up to the top line alongside Pominville and Cody Hodgson and scored twice, including the OT winner.